 Benjamin Naftalis is the Global Vice Chair of the White Collar Defense & Investigations Practice and a partner in the Litigation & Trial Department.

-Mr. Naftalis is consistently recognized as a leading white collar and complex commercial litigator.
-He has been recognized by Chambers USA and The Legal 500 US in the areas of white collar criminal defense and government investigations.
-In 2016, he was named to Law360’s list of white collar Rising Stars and recognized as a Rising Star by the New York Law Journal.
-In 2012, he received the US Attorney General’s Award for Distinguished Service – the DOJ’s second highest award.
+Mr. Naftalis is consistently recognized by Chambers USA and The Legal 500 US in the area of white collar defense and investigations.
+In 2016, he was named a Law360 white collar Rising Star and a Rising Star by the New York Law Journal.
+In 2012, he received the US Attorney General’s Award for Distinguished Service – DOJ’s second highest award.

-Mr. Naftalis has extensive experience appearing before a wide range of US regulators, including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Commodity Futures Trading Commission (CFTC), among others.
-He advises clients in navigating allegations of securities and corporate fraud, insider trading, market manipulation, sanctions, money laundering, accounting and healthcare fraud, and international bribery and corruption.
+Mr. Naftalis has broad experience before a wide range of US regulators, including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), and the Commodity Futures Trading Commission (CFTC).
+He advises clients navigate allegations of securities and corporate fraud, insider trading, market manipulation, sanctions, money laundering, accounting and healthcare fraud, and international bribery and corruption.

-Mr. Naftalis maintains an extensive civil litigation practice.
-He regularly counsels clients across a spectrum of disciplines, including business disputes in federal and state courts and securities litigation.
+Mr. Naftalis maintains an extensive civil litigation practice, including business disputes in federal and state courts and securities litigation.

-Mr. Naftalis also regularly counsels private equity firms and hedge funds in deal-related diligence, trading, litigation, and regulatory compliance matters.
+Mr. Naftalis also regularly counsels private equity firms and hedge funds in deal-related diligence, trading, litigation, and regulatory compliance.

 From 2006 to 2014, Mr. Naftalis served as an Assistant United States Attorney in the Southern District of New York.
-As a member of the Securities and Commodities Fraud Task Force, he investigated and prosecuted a wide range of federal securities and commodities fraud offenses, and led parallel civil enforcement proceedings with the SEC, CFTC, and other agencies.
-Mr. Naftalis also served as a member of the Terrorism and International Narcotics Unit, where he led many of the government’s highest-profile extraterritorial matters involving terrorism and national security, international money-laundering, and global narcotics trafficking.
-There, he coordinated regularly with US and foreign law-enforcement, intelligence services, and regulators.
+As a member of the Securities and Commodities Fraud Task Force, he investigated and prosecuted a wide range of federal securities and commodities fraud offenses.
+As a member of the Terrorism and International Narcotics Unit, he led many of the government’s highest-profile extraterritorial matters involving terrorism and national security, and international money-laundering and narcotics trafficking.

-Mr. Naftalis has tried eight federal jury trials and briefed and argued more than ten appeals before the US Court of Appeals for the Second Circuit, including questions of first impression related to the extraterritorial reach of securities fraud prosecutions.
+Mr. Naftalis has tried eight federal jury trials and briefed and argued over ten appeals before the US Court of Appeals for the Second Circuit.

-Mr. Naftalis is a member of the New York City Bar’s White Collar Committee and a former term member of the Council on Foreign Relations, and a member of Latham’s global steering committee of its Women Enriching Business (WEB) initiative.
+Mr. Naftalis is a member of the New York City Bar’s White Collar Committee, a former term member of the Council on Foreign Relations, and a member of Latham’s global steering committee of its Women Enriching Business (WEB) initiative.